Unit rationale, description and aim

 Assessment strategy and rationale

 A range of assessment procedures will be used to meet the unit learning outcomes and develop graduate attributes consistent with University assessment requirements.
+Students must achieve a minimum aggregate mark of 50% to pass the unit.
 The first assessment is a project management plan.
 The aim of this assessment item is to test students’ critical ability to apply and synthesise their project management knowledge and skills in deeper levels.
 The second assessment is a literature review report, which details literature search process and techniques used, existing work and gaps, justification for new ideas, and ethical considerations.
 The aim of this assessment item is to test students’ literature review and critical thinking skills.
 The last assessment is a project proposal presentation where students will present their project design and demonstrate what has been achieved in Part A of the project.
 All the assessment items require group work as collaborative work is common in the information technology industry and the capstone project aims to provide authentic learning experience so that students are prepared to transit into professional workplace.
 Peer assessment of group work will be adopted so that students will be marked based on the contributions to the group project.

 Overview of assessments